-This tutorial demonstrates a proof-of-concept for a Tanakh trivia game powered by the Sefaria API, in just about 100 lines of code.
+This tutorial demonstrates a proof-of-concept for a Tanakh trivia game powered by the Sefaria API, in approximately 100 lines of code.

 Tanakh Trivia

-Let's work together to build a mini Tanakh Trivia Game in fewer than 100 lines of code.
-We'll hit multiple endpoints in the Sefaria API, and weave it all together for an educational activity in the console.
+This tutorial will explain how to build a mini Tanakh Trivia Game in fewer than 100 lines of code.
+As you build, you'll hit multiple endpoints in the Sefaria API, weaving them all together to create an educational activity in the console.

-Make sure you have Python requests installed, and imported at the top of your file:
+Before beginning, ensure you have Python requests installed and imported at the top of your file:

-The first thing we are going to do is prompt the user to select a Book of Tanakh to be their focus for all of the trivia questions to follow.
+Prompt the user to select a Book of Tanakh.
+This book will be the focus for all of the trivia questions going forward.

 print("Welcome to the Tanakh Trivia Game!")